shedwyn/bias-tracker/general_notes/Proposal_formal.md

 * Incident
     * IDNum (unique) *automatic*
-    * Author ID *many to one or one to many*
+    * Author ID *many to one*
-    * iSubject IDs *many to many*
+    * Subject IDs *many to many*
     * Descriptors IDs *many to many*
-    * Incident Filing Date
+    * Filing Date *automatic*
     * Incident Date
-    * Incident Time
+    * Incident Time *optional*
-    * Incident Type (pos/neg)
+    * Incident Type *two options*
-    * Text Box for Detail
+    * Text Detail

 ## Technical Components
 **What are the "moving parts"?**
 **What are the "modules" you're going to write?**

 ### Front-End

 #### HTML and CSS
-    * forms will be needed for every data entry point, including queries
+  * pages will be needed for every data entry point, including queries
-    * Change windows or pop ups?
-    * HTML and CSS to formulate the output of the data queries?
+  * Using Bootstrap to handle device sizing and appearance
-    * to control the movement from screen to screen
+  * write some css to override the Bootstrap defaults (color)

 #### Javascript
-    * to manage user inputs, including forcing answers when field data is a query tag
+  * to manage user input validation
-    * data visualizations - Chris J suggested specifically using D3 data visualization tool
+  * on-screen error messages
+  * handle data load for subject stats page
+  * one module just to handle the subject stats page and another to add to any page requiring input validation and error messages

 ### Back-End

-#### SQL
+#### dbSqlite
+  * Using built-in default with Django, no real direct interaction, Django will translate

-#### Django
+#### Django/Python
-    * Assist JS with some of the execution of the graphs and charts
   * will be web interface to SQL
-     * create multiple relational databases
+  * create multiple relational databases & interact with db
-        * user names
-        * incidents (related to 2 users)
-    * not sure how this will relate to Python and data mining -
-        * do I put the conditions in SQL or in Python for once SQL hands over the data?
-        * Where does SQL get used?
-        I know in the query developer for MS Access you can run filters so maybe it is more efficient to do some of the data limitation/mining with SQL as opposed to Python?

-#### Python
-    * to be used to calculate the statistics and transform the raw data into the proper out-put.
+  * calculate the statistics and transform data into correct formats.
-    * create the classes that will work with Django to dip into the db and retrieve the data requested from the web app
+  * modules for logic, views, storing the urls.
+Logic does not, at this time, need to be broken down into multiple pieces.

 ## Timeline